 In recent times their focus has largely been on Demon Slayer although they also produced the Fate/stay night: Heaven’s Feel movie series and even an animated music video.

 Considering that the animation studio has kept to a fairly regular release schedule these past few years it logically follows that the studio hasn’t experienced any major delays from the ongoing COVID-19 pandemic, which has caused some productions to slip back in their schedule.

-Therefore, it’s predicted that the Demon Slayer Season 3: Swordsmith Village TV anime will come out in 2023 in order to allow for a reasonable production schedule.
+Therefore, it’s predicted that the Demon Slayer Season 3: Swordsmith Village TV anime will come out in the second half of 2023 in order to allow for a reasonable production schedule.
 It turns out this prediction was off by a few months, but we weren’t the only ones getting it wrong.